 - Have a fever

-Then contact your eye care profession or, GP immediately.
+Then contact your eye care professional or, GP immediately.

-The NHS has a great quick guide to help you decide, whether your red eye need treatment, who to contact and how soon you need to be see.
+The NHS has a great quick guide to help you decide, whether your red eye needs treatment, who to contact and how soon you need to be seen.

 It is always advisable to seek medical advice from a doctor or optician if your bloodshot eyes last more than a couple of days, as they can determine if there is an underlying cause that may need treatment.